eflumerf/styleguide/dune-daq-cppguide.md

 declaration, in the `.h` file or wherever.
 It's okay to recapitulate briefly what the function does, but the focus of the comments should be on how it does it.

+#### Function Definitions [DUNE VERSION]

+If there is anything tricky about how a function does its job, the function definition should have an explanatory comment.
+For example, in the definition comment you might describe any coding tricks you use, give an overview of the steps you go through, or explain why you chose to implement the function in the way you did rather than using a viable alternative.
+For instance, you might mention why it must acquire a lock for the first half of the function but why it is not needed for the second half.

+Note you should *not* just repeat the comments given with the function declaration, in the `.h` file or wherever.
+It's okay to recapitulate briefly what the function does, but the focus of the comments should be on how it does it.

 ### Variable Comments